zaxis-tech/zaxis.finance-zxs/roadmap/parachains.md

 #### Custom libp2p sub-protocols

-Polkadot parachains involve many distinct networking protocols.
+Z-Axis parachains involve many distinct networking protocols.
 Ideally, we'd be able to spawn each of these as a separate futures task which communicates via channel with other protocols or node code as necessary.
 This requires changes in Substrate and libp2p.

 ---
 ### Assignment